 - Personal data that you collect in an online “report a fault” system

 As a Data Controller you will need to use the tools provided by the system or third parties to carry out your GDPR obligations.
-ArcGIS provides a number of capabilities to help you manage personal data within your GIS System.
+The ArcGIS System provides a number of capabilities to help you manage personal data within your GIS System.

 ArcGIS and GDPR

-ArcGIS* is a platform for managing, analysing and visualising spatial data, and as such it contains many different components.
+ArcGIS* is a System for managing, analysing and visualising spatial data, and as such it contains many different components.
 The following sections outline how ArcGIS can help you in meeting the requirements of GDPR.
 If you are using ArcGIS to manage personal data, then the following questions are important.

 - What technological security measures are available to ensure data security?